numworks/epsilon/external_apps/README.md

 ## Setup

-As prerequisite, you will need :
+As prerequisite, you will need:
 - A `C` compiler (`gcc` is expected on Windows and Linux and `clang` is expected on MacOS).
 You can run [Epsilon's setup script](../build/setup.sh) for that
 - [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed